Information For Authors

 Discussion: Discussion of the results, their importance, implications and possible applications.

-References: In alphabetical order, according to the APA system.
-Appendices or annexes.
+References: in alphabetical order, according to APA Standards, 7th edition.

 Every article must have the following elements in the suggested order: